Kashyapa: Kashyapa incarnated as Vasudeva

 Kashyapa also incarnated as Vasudeva, the father of Krishna due to a curse that Brahma unleashed upon him.
-Once, the sage performed a yajna (a Vedic ritual) in his hermitage in order to offer oblations to the Devas for the welfare of the beings in the world.
+Once, the sage performed a yajña (a Vedic ritual) in his hermitage in order to offer oblations to the Devas for the welfare of the beings in the world.
 To perform the ritual, Kashyapa required offerings such as milk, ghee etc., for which he sought the help of Varuna.
-When Varuna manifested before him, Kashyapa requested him for a boon of limitless offerings to perform the yajna successfully.
+When Varuna manifested before him, Kashyapa requested him for a boon of limitless offerings to perform the yajña successfully.
 Varuna offered him a holy cow which would provide him with limitless offerings.
-He then told the sage that the holy cow would be taken back once the yajna was over.
-The yajna went on for several days, and with the presence of the holy cow, the sage never faced any obstacles.
+He then told the sage that the holy cow would be taken back once the yajña was over.
+The yajña went on for several days, and with the presence of the holy cow, the sage never faced any obstacles.

 Realizing the miraculous power of the cow, he was overcome with greed and desired to own the cow forever.
-He did not return the cow to Varuna even after the yajna was over.
-Varuna appeared in front of Kashyapa and told him that the cow was given to him as a boon, only for the yajna, and now that the yajna was over, it had to be returned as it belonged to the heaven.
+He did not return the cow to Varuna even after the yajña was over.
+Varuna appeared in front of Kashyapa and told him that the cow was given to him as a boon, only for the yajña, and now that the yajña was over, it had to be returned as it belonged to the heaven.
 Kashyapa refused to part with the cow and told Varuna that whatever is offered to a Brahmana should never be sought back, and whoever does that would turn out to be a sinner.

 Hence, Varuna sought the help of Brahma who appeared before the sage and told him to get rid of his greed which is capable of destroying all his virtues.
 Nevertheless, Kashyapa remained firm in his resolve, which enraged Brahma who cursed him, saying that he would be born on earth again as a cowherd.
 Kashyapa repented for his mistake and pleaded Brahma to forgive him.
 Brahma also realized that he had cursed him in a haste, and told him that he would still be born as a cowherd in the Yadava clan, but Vishnu would be born as his son.
 This was how Kashyapa was born as Vasudeva and became the father of Krishna.